So, yeah..... I have not been posting that much.

 Honestly, my parents really wanted me to get it, so I did.
 It was expensive - $350 per shot, and the vaccination requires two shots 3 weeks apart for full coverage.
 What swayed me?
 Peace of mind.
 Once infected with Japanese Encephalitis, there is no cure, 25% of cases result in death, and survivors usually experience extreme neurological damage.

 So.... it really is a personal choice.
-If you do not get the vaccination, be sure to take extreme mosquito preventative measures: 30% deet (applied after sunscreen and reapplied when sunscreen is reapplied), loose clothing, covered skin, deet infused scarf, ect.
+If you don't get the vaccination, be sure to take extreme mosquito preventative measures: 30% deet (applied after sunscreen and reapplied when sunscreen is reapplied), loose clothing, covered skin, deet infused scarf, ect.

 I also got Malaria prevention pills.
 Why?
 My saint of a mother discovered that enough pills for my entire trip would be $8 with our insurance.
 For the amount, why not, at the very least, get them?
 The lesson here is to call your insurance, even if everyone, including the travel health clinic, says it will not be covered (thanks for your persistence, Mom).